-Water damage also affects the appraised value of your home, so if you're thinking about getting the equity you've earned on your property, you might want to learn more about leaks.
-One important thing that can affect your assessment is water damage.
+Water damage can have a significant impact on the appraised value of your home.
+If you're looking to get the equity you've earned on your property, it's important to be aware of the potential effects of water damage.
 Any location where there is evidence of water damage inside or outside your home should be addressed prior to the appraisal.
 A small leak from a water pipe that has not been repaired may cause the appraiser to look more closely for signs of damage to wood, plasterboard and mold.